tychonievich/cso1-s2022/markdown/policies.md

 ## Meetings

-> "The pain of parting is nothing to the joy of meeting again."
-> <div>---Charles Dickens</div>

-Lecture is optional but strongly encouraged.
+Lecture is optional but strongly encouraged: experience has shown that attendance is strongly correlated with grade.
-Monday, Wednesday, and Friday, 1:00–1:50, in Thorton E303.
+Meetings are Monday, Wednesday, and Friday with section 002 12:00–12:50 in Olsson 120 and section 001 1:00–1:50 in Nau 101.

-There are two lab sections, both meeting in MEC 213: one on Wednesdays 5:00--6:15 pm and the other on Thursdays 5:00--6:15 pm.
+There are two lab sections, both meeting on Thursdays in Rice 130: one at 5:00--6:15 pm and one at 6:30–7:45.
 Please attend your assigned lab section.

-I do not schedule review sessions or the like outside of usual class time.

 ## Tasks

-> "Some college cell, Where muzzing quizzes mutter monkish schemes."
-> <div>---William Roberts</div>

 Some tasks are designed to help you learn and practice what you learned enough that the concepts solidify in your mind.
 Others are designed to measure what you have learned.